Download a Classroom Assistance Grant application for the 2018-2019 school year below:

 Today’s classroom teachers use a variety of tools to educate children, but due to lack of sufficient funding, many find new technology items out of reach.
-The Classroom Assistance Grants program helps teachers improve the learning environment for students by giving $500 towards projects, learning platforms, software, and much more.
-Since 2008, the Texas Retired Teachers Foundation has provided $56,000 in teacher grants to active educators all across Texas.
-Our nonprofit is dedicated to improving the lives of both children and teachers in public education.
+TRTF’s Classroom Assistance Grant program helps teachers improve the learning environment for students by giving $500 towards projects, learning platforms, software, and much more.
+Since 2008, TRTF has provided $63,500 in grants to active educators all across Texas.

 Donna Magjarevich, a dyslexia teacher at Selman Intermediate in Sealy, says that “the state of Texas mandates that a school district have a dyslexia program...but it does not allot any funding for this service.”